Alamofire/Alamofire/Documentation/Usage.md

 #### Configuring the Sorting of Encoded Values

 Since Swift 4.2, the hashing algorithm used by Swift's `Dictionary` type produces a random internal ordering at runtime which differs between app launches.
 This can cause encoded parameters to change order, which may have an impact on caching and other behaviors.
 By default `URLEncodedFormEncoder` will sort its encoded key-value pairs.
 While this produces constant output for all `Encodable` types, it may not match the actual encoding order implemented by the type.
-You can set `alphabetizeKeyValuePairs` to return to implementation order, though that will also have the randomized `Dictionary` order as well.
+You can set `alphabetizeKeyValuePairs` to `false` to return to implementation order, though that will also have the randomized `Dictionary` order as well.

 You can create your own `URLEncodedFormParameterEncoder` and specify the desired `alphabetizeKeyValuePairs` in the initializer of the passed `URLEncodedFormEncoder`: